Changissnz/my_career/README.md

 going on with I.T. and A.I. given trends such as "crypto winter" and digital technologies primed for military conflicts (ongoing or planned for future).
-But I am continuing making solid efforts to steer clear away from Florida, because I was given low-pay on top of social ills and inconveniences there.
+But I am continuing to make solid efforts to steer clear away from Florida, because I was given low-pay on top of social ills and inconveniences there.
 One thing I have discovered in the jungle of the U.S. economic system